kaspersgit/ml_2_sql/Readme.md

 # Input
 ## Data
 The csv file containing the data has to fulfill some basic assumptions:
-- Target columns should have more than 1 unique value
+- Target column should have more than 1 unique value
 - For binary classification (target with 2 unique values) these values should be 0 and 1
+- File name should be .csv and not consist of any spaces

 ## Configuration json
 This file will inform the script which column is the target, which are the features and several other parameters for pre and post training.